CISecurity/ControlsAssessmentSpecification/control-12/control-12.3.rst

 * M1 = List of all network boundary devices
 * M2 = List of appropriately configured network boundary devices
 * M3 = List of inappropriately configured network boundary devices
-* M4 = The number of network boundary devices (the count of M1)
+* M4 = Count of network boundary devices (the count of M1)
-* M5 = The number of appropriately configured network boundary devices (the count of M2)
+* M5 = Count of appropriately configured network boundary devices (the count of M2)
-* M6 = The number of inappropriately configured network boundary devices (the count of M3)
+* M6 = Count of inappropriately configured network boundary devices (the count of M3)

 Metrics
 -------